18 April, 2024

 Similarities in Partnerships and Resources of 3PLs and Freight Brokers

-While a freight broker typically does not own any assets such as physical shipping equipment or means of transportation, what they can offer is an unlimited supply of partners at their fingertips.
+While a freight broker typically does not own any assets such as physical shipping equipment or means of transportation, what they can offer their customers is an unlimited supply of partners at their fingertips.
 Because they partner with multiple different carrier companies, this allows them to search for the right equipment for the job, all the while handling the paperwork and communication necessary to book freight services.

 Consequently, 3PLs also have a vast network of connections, allowing them to access an abundance of resources as well.
 3PLs have more capabilities are more responsibilities.This is how they become responsible for the management of the entire process from start to delivery.

 In short, 3PLs can be freight brokers and then some.
 They work to build long-lasting relationships with clients and take on a committed role in the shipment and delivery, as well as pre- and post-delivery actions of goods.
 Partnering with a 3PL is a great way to take inbound process management off your hands.
 Our nationwide network of warehouse locations are staffed with logistics experts who can take your fulfillment game to the next level.
-Talk to us to learn more about distribution and inventory management.
+Talk to us to learn more about freight shipments, distribution and inventory management.

 Contact us today for more info on how our wide range of services can help your company.